unionai/unionai-examples/_blogs/sagemaker-inference/stable_diffusion_on_triton/README.md

    The model undergoes distributed fine-tuning on a single node with 8 NVIDIA GPU instances using the Flyte PyTorch plugin.
    Fine-tuning uses the `svjack/pokemon-blip-captions-en-zh` dataset, consisting of 833 annotated images, and employs LoRA for optimization.
-   The process takes approximately 2.5 hours.
    Caching is enabled to avoid redundant fine-tuning with the same configuration.
 The HuggingFace token must be provided to push the model to the HuggingFace hub.

 2. **Optimization**: